Maroubra - North

 AreaSearch assessment of residential development drivers sees a low level of activity in Maroubra - North, placing the area among the bottom 25% of areas assessed nationally

-The average value of new dwellings developed during this period was $825,000, demonstrating a focus on the premium segment with upmarket properties.
-In FY-26, there have been $14.1 million in commercial approvals, indicating moderate levels of commercial development.
-Compared to Greater Sydney, Maroubra - North records 13.0% less building activity per person and ranks among the 28th percentile of areas assessed nationally.
-This suggests somewhat limited buyer options while strengthening demand for established dwellings.
-This is also below average nationally, reflecting the area's maturity and possible planning constraints.
+The average construction value of these dwellings is around $668,000, suggesting a focus on the premium segment with upmarket properties.
+Commercial approvals this financial year total $14.1 million, indicating moderate levels of commercial development.
+Compared to Greater Sydney, Maroubra - North has 16.0% less building activity per person.
+Nationally, it ranks at the 28th percentile among assessed areas, suggesting somewhat limited buyer options while strengthening demand for established dwellings.
+This is reflective of the area's maturity and may indicate possible planning constraints.

 Frequently Asked Questions - Development